xinghua-qu/xinghua-qu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a **Principal Research Scientist** specializing in Multimodal Agentic Interaction Models.
+I am a **Principal Research Scientist** specializing in Multimodal Interaction Models.
 Previously, I was a Research Scientist and Tech Lead at **ByteDance Seed**, where I focused on multimodal LLMs and Reinforcement Learning.
 I received my PhD from Nanyang Technological University (NTU, Singapore) in 2022, where I worked on Deep Reinforcement Learning.

 > "Your time is limited, so don't waste it living someone else's life."  — Steve Jobs